Judith D Collins

 ––KJ Dell'Antonia, New York Times bestselling author of The Chicken Sisters

 "What a beautiful story!
 I loved the premise, which was skillfully and sensitively executed.
-The characters are both memorable and relatable and the subject of death is handled with refreshing honestly and heartbreaking poignancy.
+The characters are both memorable and relatable and the subject of death is handled with refreshing honesty and heartbreaking poignancy.
 This book will be one that I remember for a long time, and it’s a story that we can all learn something from."

 ––Ruth Hogan, Sunday Times bestselling author